NitaCristian/NitaCristian.github.io/Lesson7/index.md

 Calling a function is the same as invoking one.
 When a function declaration contains parameters, the function call needs to send arguments.
 Arguments are values the function requests within its parameter list.
-Function parameters are like local variables.
-They are valid within the scope of the function only.
+Function parameters are like local variables and are valid within the scope of the function only.

 ```c++
 int main()